Russell Sage College: Athletics

 In addition to club and intramural teams, Russell Sage is home to the Gators.
 Sage competes in the NCAA's Division III Empire 8 Conference.
-Russell Sage College currently offers 17 athletic teams and is adding 3 new teams in the 2021–2022 academic school year.
+Russell Sage College currently offers 19 athletic teams and added 3 new teams in the 2021–2022 academic school year.
 Those new teams include baseball, women's golf, and eSports.
+Russell Sage will be adding Women's Flag Football in the Spring of 2026.